 Product Management is a discipline that is gaining more traction in organisations over the last few years – more and more companies are saying that they have a product manager or at the very least are applying aspects of the discipline.
 In my experience there is still a huge amount of misunderstanding in the industry as to what product management actually is and its implementation in companies varies widely.

 But hey, everyone says it is important to “fail fast” – to recognise when something is not working and move on – so here are some things that you may already be doing that ensure you have a better chance of failing fast at product management:

-I don’t think any of us want to fail at what we do but we definitely need to be able to recognise when things are not working as well as they could and do something that makes a positive difference.
+I don’t think any of us want to fail at what we do.
+We definitely need to be able to recognise when things are not working well and do something that makes a positive difference.
 We just don’t have the time to sit around and hope things get better by themselves!

 If you are interested in taking a diagnostic to help you to understand the gaps in your company’s adoption of the discipline of Product Management then contact me by email firstname.lastname@example.org for more details.